Sandy Stewart (footballer)

-Alexander Stewart (born 14 October 1965 in Bellshill) is a Scottish football player and coach.
-Stewart played as a full-back for Hearts, Kilmarnock, Airdrieonians, Partick Thistle and Airdrie United.
+Alexander Stewart (born 14 October 1965) is a Scottish football coach and former player.
+He played as a left-back for Hearts, Kilmarnock, Airdrieonians, Partick Thistle and Airdrie United.
 He became the latter club's first manager, and has been an assistant manager at several clubs in Scotland, England, the United States and India, working with Owen Coyle.

 Playing career

 Early years

-Stewart grew up supporting Rangers and trained as a welder on leaving school.
+Stewart was born in Bellshill.
+He grew up supporting Rangers and trained as a welder on leaving school.
 He began his career with Eastwood Juveniles before joining Pollok of the Junior grade in 1986, aged 20.
 Over a year later, he joined Heart of Midlothian.
 However, in his spell at Tynecastle he only made one appearance, in the East of Scotland Shield in May 1988.
 He then moved on to Kilmarnock where he played in seven matches towards the end of the 1988–89 season and scored his first senior goal, although at its conclusion the club were relegated to the third division on goal difference.